Samsung Galaxy S24 vs Google Pixel 8

 Which one is better?

-The Samsung Galaxy S24 is the better buy for most people - its stunning 2600 nits display crushes the Google Pixel 8's 2000 nits.
+The Samsung Galaxy S24 is the better buy for most people - its 2600-nit display crushes the Pixel 8's 2000 nits.

 Who should buy each?

-Choose the Samsung Galaxy S24 if: you want a brighter display for outdoor use, need a compact design without sacrificing performance, or value a 3x optical zoom for photography.
+Choose the Samsung Galaxy S24 if: you want the brightest display for outdoor use, need compact design without sacrificing performance, or plan to keep your phone for years with 7 years of updates.

-Choose the Google Pixel 8 if: you prefer a slightly larger battery, want to leverage Google's AI-driven features, or need a phone that feels similar-weight in your hand.
+Choose the Google Pixel 8 if: you appreciate longer battery life, want a phone, or need advanced AI features like Call Screen.
 (4575 mAh battery, 6.60 oz weight)

 Conclusion